Actindo-AG/Documentation/DataHub/UserInterface/02d_ETL.md

   Enable this toggle to rerun all attribute mappings regardless their change tracking mode.
 Disable the toggle to rerun the mapping excluding all mappings with a manual change tracking mode.
 By default, this toggle is disabled.

 - [CANCEL]
-  Click this button to cancel the rerun of all mappings, close the *Rerun all mappings* window and return to the *Mapping from source set to destination set* view.
+  Click this button to cancel the rerun of all mappings.
+The *Rerun all mappings* window is closed.

 - [SAVE]
-  Click this button to rerun all attribute mappings within the attribute set, close the *Rerun all mappings* window and return to the *Mapping from source set to destination set* view.
+  Click this button to rerun all attribute mappings within the attribute set.
+The *Rerun all mappings* window is closed.

 ### Rerun single mapping